BinomialLLC/basis_universal/README.md

 ### How to use the system

+First, become familiar with the exact compressed texture formats your device hardware *and* rendering API support.
+Just because your device supports a particular format (like PVRTC2) doesn't mean your OS or API does (iOS doesn't support PVRTC2, even though their hardware did).
+On Android, ETC1/2 are popular. iOS supports PVRTC1 (pretty much always) and possibly ETC1/2 (but absolutely don't bet on it), and on desktop BC1-5/BC7 are king.

+Also, become familiar with any texture size restrictions.
+For example, on iOS, you can only use square power of 2 texture dimensions for PVRTC1, and there's nothing Basis can do for you today that works around this limitation.
+(We will be supporting the ability to trancode smaller non-pow2 textures into larger power of 2 PVRTC1 textures soon.)

+Here are the major texturing scenarios we support today:

 1. For color-only textures, you can transcode to whatever format your target device supports.
 Remember that PVRTC1 requires square power of 2 size textures, and there's nothing Basis can currently do to help you work around this limitation.
 (Basic supports non-square PVRTC1 textures, but iOS doesn't.)

 2. For alpha textures, you can create .basis files with alpha channels, then deploy like this: